 Broadly speaking, most business telephone service providers fit in one of two groups: traditional providers and virtual providers.
 We’ve highlighted some of the pros and cons of each type to help you decide which one is the right choice for your business.

 Traditional phone service providers offer familiar handsets and reliable connections; however, these systems use dedicated hardware and are expensive to set up and maintain.
-They also don’t offer the portability and flexibility that modern businesses need.
+Additionally, in today’s fast paced, hyperconnected workforce, traditional phone providers just don’t offer the portability and flexibility that modern businesses need.

-Virtual phone systems enable you to make and receive business calls on your smartphone with a virtual phone number.
+Virtual phone systems, also referred to as cloud phone systems or cloud-based phone systems, enable you to make and receive business calls on your smartphone with a virtual phone number.
 Because a virtual phone number is not attached to a piece of hardware, this solution offers unmatched mobility and flexibility at a price that can’t be beat.

 Virtual phone systems are a great way to separate business calls from personal calls, and come loaded with professional features like auto attendant and virtual voicemail.
 With more and more companies relying on remote workers, virtual phone systems are a great way to keep teams connected, whether they’re in the same city or across the country.